Recommended Glazing Methods

 Important Installation Details

 Apertures must be dry before glazing.
 It is imperative that the glazed unit is set on glazing packers and totally sealed so that no moisture can find its way into the rebate and make contact with the seal of the unit.
+When glazing into Accoya the glazing rebate must be completely sealed prior to glazing.
 This is the most common cause of units to fail.

 To bed the unit into the rebate you will need to use either dry glazing tape such as security double sided tape or Silfix U9 silicone, either of these methods are good for security.